Healthy Homes Assessment Paremata

 Rental Property Home Assessments Paremata

-Rental property areas affected by The Healthy Homes Standard in Paremata include each:
+The areas of rental property that are affected through the Healthy Homes Standard in Paremata include each:

 • Living Rooms